Pigeo/Mac-labels/README.md

 TODO: would be nice if someone would take the time to program an automated way to generate the PDF in the `build/` folder from the content of the `database.yml` (and even nicer to automatically trigger update of the PDF each time a new commit is done on the main branch, thanks to GitHub actions...)

+## About the Language Keyboard Codes

+Unfortunately, the [Language Keyboard Codes](https://discussions.apple.com/docs/DOC-250006841) that can be found at the end of the Part Number (the two letters before the /A in the Part Number) are NOT the same thing.

+For instance, a Mac sold in the USA with a US keyboard typically has its Part Number ending with `…LL/A` (`LL` = US English), whereas the label sticker on the carton packaging doesn't always mention the Part Number: it just says `MBA 15 SPG/16GB/1TB/KB-US`… On this particular example, it's pretty easy to determinate that it's the same thing, but on other keyboard layouts it's sometime a lot more difficult: how to determinate if `KB-SF/BEL` is the same than `…FC/A`?